VincentTam/vincenttam.github.io/source/_posts/2016-02-10-indentation-of-titles-in-markdown-files-in-vim.markdown

 ---

-I tried including the error message into the previous post by the Vim editor command `:r ~/temp-swp.mkd`.
+I tried including the error message into the previous post by the Vim editor command `:r ~/lang:text temp-swp.mkd`.
 To have it surrounded with `<pre><code>` in HTML, one needs to indent it by four spaces.

-{% include_code A section of the error message temp-swp.mkd %}
+{% include_code A section of the error message lang:text temp-swp.mkd %}

 I usally do this by applying the right-shift operator `>` to the text selected in visual line mode.
 However, the line starting with `#` *wasn't* indented like the others.

-{% include_code A failed indentation temp-swp1.mkd %}
+{% include_code A failed indentation lang:text temp-swp1.mkd %}

 <!-- more -->